AyushKumar15082001/Foodie/README.md

 The project is organized into two main directories:

-- `client`: Contains the front-end React application.
+- `Root Folder`: Contains the front-end React application.
 - `server`: Contains the back-end Node.js application.

-Each directory has its own README file with more specific instructions and details.

 ## Technologies Used